Author: Melissa T. Shultz

 This is the First Post in our New Series: Ask the Experts Welcome to our new series where we’ll periodically reach out to mental health ...
 Read More

-With so many schools going test-optional, how do they evaluate a student’s readiness for college?
+With so many schools going test-optional, how do test optional colleges evaluate a student’s readiness for college?
 What qualities does a school look for?
-We did some ...
+We ...
 Read More

 Introspection at this point in life -- when the kids are leaving for college, and we’re transitioning to an empty nest -- is right on ...
 Read More